Cosmian/kms/documentation/docs/index.md

           Print version
 ```

-##### Using a TOML configuration file
+#### TOML configuration file

-If a file is found at /etc/cosmian_kms/server.toml, the KMS server will use it to configure itself.
+If a file is found at `/etc/cosmian_kms/server.toml`, the KMS server will use it to configure
+itself.
 The location of the file can be changed using the `COSMIAN_KMS_CONF` environment variable.

 The file should be a TOML file with the following structure: